rmbolger/Posh-ACME/docs/Guides/Using-Alternate-Trust-Chains.md

 ### Option 2: Import via Registry File

 Many find it easier to import a registry file containing the necessary cert changes.
-I've created the following two that can allow you to switch back and forth between the "default" and "alternate" chain configurations.
+Here are two that allow you to switch back and forth between the "default" and "alternate" chain configurations.

 - [LetsEncrypt-DefaultChain-SYSTEM.reg](../assets/files/LetsEncrypt-DefaultChain-SYSTEM.reg.txt)
 - [LetsEncrypt-AltChain-SYSTEM.reg](../assets/files/LetsEncrypt-AltChain-SYSTEM.reg.txt)